Adopt a German Shepherd

 This stunning girl is built for partnership — for someone active, engaged, and ready to bring out the best in her.
 Aspyn thrives when she has a job, a purpose, and a person to share it all with.
 Does she settle for a night at home, absolutely.
 She’s loyal, intelligent, and loves nothing more than being part of your day — whether it’s hitting the trails or curling up after a long one.

 Aspyn & her trusty orange duck sidekick — proof that gorgeous girls don’t just shine, they play hard too.
 Aspyn is active, lovable, and more than ready to waddle her duck right into her forever home.
-What she really wants is to be the center of someone’s world—a single girl who thrives on love, connection, and being your one and only.

 As Aspyn continues to wait for her new family, if you’d like to send her toy’s or treat’s, please check out our [wish list] for some of the items that would make this girl’s day even brighter.